Causes of pain

 People with cancer may have pain for a number of reasons.

 Pain isn’t always due to cancer.
-A person may have other health conditions, such as arthritis, that cause pain.
+Other health conditions, such as arthritis or diabetes, can cause pain.

-If you develop a new ache or pain, you may understandably worry that this is a sign that the cancer has come back, is getting worse or has spread, but this is not necessarily the case.
+If you develop a new ache or pain, or another new symptom, you may worry that the cancer has come back.
+Or you may think it is getting worse or has spread.
+These aren’t necessarily the reasons for the pain.

-It’s always best to get any new pain checked out by your doctor so you can get the right treatment.
+It’s always best to tell your doctor about any new pain or symptom, so you can get the right treatment.
+Usually, the earlier treatment is started the easier it is to control pain.

-Emotions such as fear, anxiety, depression and tiredness can make your pain feel and seem worse.
-This doesn’t mean that cancer pain is ‘all in the mind’.
-Symptoms of many physical illnesses, including asthma, heart disease and stomach ulcers, can be made worse by emotional upset.
-In all of these conditions, as with pain from cancer, it’s important to treat the emotional as well as the physical causes of the problem.
+Sometimes, emotional stress such as anxiety, depression and tiredness can make your pain feel worse.
+This doesn’t mean that cancer pain is completely due to your emotions.
+But it’s important to get the right help, and this may mean treating emotional stress as well as the physical causes of your pain.

 Social effects on pain